cqerl/cqerl/README.md

 [**Installation**](#installation) &middot; [**Compatibility**](#compatibility) &middot; [**Tests**](#tests) &middot; [**License**](#license)

----

-*This project is still relatively new, so you are welcome to contribute to it with improvements, suggestions and any issues you encounter.*

 ### At a glance

 CQErl offers a simple Erlang interface to Cassandra using the latest CQL version (v3).
 The main features include: